raphaelcohn/swaddle/README.md

 † Refer to [Debian Policy](https://www.debian.org/doc/debian-policy/ch-relationships)

 ##### Scripts
-It is possible to create script for pre and post install actions, etc. To do this create a folder for the particular action, and put a script snippet into it.
-There is not needed to put a shebang line (we run all scripts as `#!/usr/bin/env sh`).
-This is about the only thing one can be sure exists at install time without creating unnecessary dependencies that are user-inconvenient (eg depending on perl just to run an install script).
-Avoid bashisms in your scripts.
-Unfortunately, at this time, these script snippets can't use [shellfire], but they could if there's demand for it.

-It is possible to create script for pre and post install actions, etc. To do this create a folder for the particular action, and put a script snippet into it.
+It is possible to create script for pre and post install actions, etc. To do this create a folder for the particular action under `deb\scripts`, and put a script snippet into it.
 There is not needed to put a shebang line (we run all scripts as `#!/usr/bin/env sh`).
 This is about the only thing one can be sure exists at install time without creating unnecessary dependencies that are user-inconvenient (eg depending on perl just to run an install script).
 Avoid bashisms in your scripts.
 Unfortunately, at this time, these script snippets can't use [shellfire], but they could if there's demand for it.

 Each folder is searched in glob-expansion-order for readable, non-empty regular files (or symlinks) ending in `.sh`.
 These are then concatenated together.
 If your script has a requirement on a particular package or program being in place before execution, use a `pre_depends` (see above).
 The folders are:-